Answers From Experiments

 Experiments allow us to test decisions on technology, architecture, and design alternatives.
 They can provide both qualitative and quantitative answers to proposed changes without betting your company’s future.

 - No one ever tries to introduce new or better tools, designs, or practices

-- New approaches don’t work out; new practices don’t seem to stick
+- New approaches don’t work out; new practices don’t create new habits

 - You’re not sure what advice to take from different sources

 - You’ve tried the latest and greatest technology stack, tool, or design approach and it failed to deliver results

 - You’ve “adopted agile” or some other approach and it failed to deliver results

 - Local adaptation: tweak and tune to local context

 Rather than relying on what worked elsewhere with different people, you can inspect and adapt in the proper context: yours.